 Over the years, teeth become stained and worn from food, drinks, medication and personal habits such as smoking.
 Whitening coats the teeth and this procedure can be done in the dental office or at home.
 Additionally, patients can use toothpastes such as Colgate® Optic White® Platinum to achieve the same effect in a one to two week period.
 This product is available in four different formulas, and works to whiten teeth more than three shades over a period of two weeks and for optimal results within four weeks.

 5. Dental Implants

 Dental implants are used to replace teeth after tooth loss.
-The fishkill dentist inserts a small titanium screw into the jaw at the site of the missing tooth, which serves as the support for a crown.
+The dentist inserts a small titanium screw into the jaw at the site of the missing tooth, which serves as the support for a crown.
 These implants are almost indistinguishable from the surrounding natural teeth, and once the bone and supporting tissue fuse to the implant, they are permanently secured into place.
 Patients need to practice diligent oral hygiene during the implant placement period to clean plaque and food debris from the area.

 If you’ve endured major dental work, it may not hurt to consider seeing a professional for long island speech therapy.
 A speech pathologist can help you get back to speaking normally again after going through major dental treatments.

 If you’re considering cosmetic dentistry procedures, it’s vital to find a cosmetic dentist who specifically offers the option you’re interested in.
 It’s also important to find a dentist who takes your family health insurance.
 Talk with family and friends to find out if they can refer to you a dental professional, or check with the AACD for listings of dentists in your area.
 Feel free to call your dentist for further information.